 Turing Fellows at the University of Warwick, 2021

 A total of 37 academics are working with the Turing on projects that are closely aligned with the Turing’s research programmes:

 Browse our Fellows by department...

-The academics featured in the above pages are the successful applicants who start/continue as Turing Fellows from October 2021, for a period of a year.
+Academics featured in the above pages are the successful applicants who start/continue as Turing Fellows from October 2021, for a period of one year.

 Turing AI Fellowships

 In November 2020, three Warwick academics were awarded Turing AI Acceleration Fellowships, in which they will develop novel AI techniques, which could have wide-ranging impact, for example through developing digital twins that can aid us in modelling and understanding air pollution and teaching robots how to collaborate amongst themselves and the world.